sagz/Your-Very-Own-Yelp/README.md

 # Your Very Own Yelp®

 Team HTTP501 from Georgia Tech presents a personalization solution to Yelp; as part of the Yelp Dataset Challenge 2014.
 This is a semester wide project built during the course of Data and Visual Analytics, CSE 6242 Spring 2014 at Georgia Tech.
-By - _Ameya Vilankar, Mohini Thakkar, Sagar Savla_
+By - _Ameya Vilankar, Sagar Savla_

 ---